RS232 Comparison with Other Standards

 An oscilloscope allows you to visualize the RS232 signals.
 This is useful for identifying signal degradation, noise, and timing issues.
 By examining the signal waveforms, you can pinpoint where the problem might be occurring.

-See also RS232 to RS485 Port Troubleshooting
+See also RS232 Cable Pinout

 RS232 Breakout Box: